 Bayer did not assign Greek letters to the southern constellations of Keyser, perhaps reasoning that such a move would be premature.
 The Bayer lettering system was extended to the southernmost sky 160 years later by the French astronomer Nicolas Louis de Lacaille, on his map published in 1763.
 Constellations in the northern sky that were introduced subsequent to Bayer’s time were allocated Greek letters by the English astronomer Francis Baily (1774–1844) in his British Association Catalogue of 1845, although only down to mag.
 4.5.

 A few years after Bayer’s Uranometria appeared, astronomy was revolutionized by the invention of the telescope, which not only revealed faint stars that had hitherto been invisible but also greatly improved the accuracy with which star positions could be measured.
 One man remained unmoved by this advance: Johannes Hevelius (1611–87), an astronomer from Danzig (the modern Gdańsk in Poland).
 Stubbornly, Hevelius continued to measure star positions with naked-eye sights throughout his life, worrying that lenses might introduce positional distortions.[note]

 Firmamentum Sobiescianum suffers from the drawback that the constellation figures are depicted back to front, as they would appear on a celestial globe (see the example below); this makes it difficult for an observer to match up the star patterns to the real sky.
 For this reason the Hevelius maps are not used for the constellation illustrations on these pages.
-Another disadvantage is that Hevelius did not label his stars with Bayer letters, nor any other form of identification such as a catalogue number.
+Another disadvantage is that Hevelius did not label his stars with Bayer letters, nor any other form of identification such as a name or catalogue number.

 © Ian Ridpath.
 All rights reserved